RhynoVDS/ProRata.NET/README.md

 var George_ProRataResult = resultObj.Result["George"];
 ```

+The Sum of all the results will always equal to the amount that is being prorated.

 ## Weighted Pro Rate

 Below is an example of a weighted Pro Rate where a number is pro rated based off a weight.

-The weight is calculated as the length of each persons name:
+In this example, the weight is calculated as the length of each persons name:

 ```csharp
 List<string> test = new List<string>();